 If you don't want to be stuck in a lab but want to work in a team of people, do something useful which affects peoples' lives positively, then this might be a career you want to look into.

 If you think medical physics or clinical engineering could be something for you, have a look at our career leaflet.
-It gives you case studies of our members telling you what a day in their working life is like.
+It gives you case studies of our members telling you how to got into the profession and what they like about it.

 Or check out our careers film: "Making a Difference - Physics and Engineering Careers in Medicine"

 Medical Physics on the curriculum

 The Teaching Medical Physics resources are designed for teaching 14-16 science using examples from medical physics and are available to download free from the IoP website.
 The resources consist of seven sets of presentations, worksheets and teacher notes that complement the Institute of Physics schools lecture “From X-rays to Antimatter: The Science of Seeing Inside your Body”.